 OM embodies in his work the link between Eastern non-duality and Christian mysticism, of depth psychology and philosophy, beyond the limits of religions and confessions.
-In the course of this, he often refers to the tradition of advaita, which has been revived in the 20th century by Shri Ramana Maharshi, Shri H.W.L.
-Poonja, the American Gangaji and others (neo advaita).
-OM acts in the tradition of these teachers and by rooted in early Christian teaching.
+In the course of this, he often refers to the tradition of Advaita, which has been revived in the 20th century by Shri Ramana Maharshi, Shri H.W.L.
+Poonja, the American Gangaji and others (neo-Advaita).
+OM acts in the tradition of these teachers and by being rooted in early Christian teaching.
 His work in the tradition of silence can be described by three functions: teacher (of wisdom), healer (of the soul), seer (of the heart).

 "The accident was grace itself" *

 On August 6, 1990, Cedric Parkin dies in a fatal car accident.
 He is brought back to life by the doctors but remains in a coma for days.
 This shock releases an experience of awakening, in the still darkness of his dying he meets his immortal Self.